Nancy-Odhiambo/Statistical-Modeling-Potfolio/README.md

 - kableExtra

 ## Purpose
-This portfolio demonstrates my ability to:
+This portfolio demonstrates the ability to:
 - Build reproducible and modular modeling workflows
 - Apply appropriate statistical learning methods to biomedical data
 - Evaluate and compare models using rigorous validation techniques